luxfi/standard/LLM.md

 **4. Reward Token Integration**
 - esGMX/GMX rewards from staking
-- Should flow to synth holders if using GLP adapter
+- Should flow to synth holders if using LLP adapter
 - Currently manual claim required

 ### File Structure Summary